LEAN-96/RAG-Demystified/README.md

 In contrast, we ingested the same document using a different embedding model with only 384 dimensions, [BGE-Small](https://huggingface.co/BAAI/bge-small-en-v1.5).
 As you can see the similarity distribution differs from the previous BERT embeddings.
 ![RAG_Index_2D_t-SNE_Top3_chunk256_1_out](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/04c55cb0-ffdd-4278-be41-5a018f103733)

 The visualizations indicate, that BERT_Base seems to provide better embeddings for the given text chunks.
 It shows more distinct and compact clusters, indicating better preservation of both local and global structures in the data.
 BGE-Small shows a more spread-out distribution with less distinct clustering.
 The data points are more uniformly distributed, which might indicate less effective separation of different groups.
+However, choosing the right embedding model also depends on the task and the data you want to retrieve

 ## Retrieval
 Retrieval in RAG involves fetching highly relevant context from a retriever.
 Here is how it works: